VectorSpaceLab/EditScore/examples/OmniGen2-RL/README.md

 # ...and so on for ranks 2 and 3.
 ```

-- **GPU Configuration**: You can adjust the number of GPUs used per machine by modifying the num_gpus_per_machine variable inside the script.
 - **Monitoring Progress**: The scripts utilize nohup for background execution.
 We recommend monitoring the file (specified in the script file) to track the status and progress of the generation process.

 **2.Score and Select**